Domaine Chevrot, Maranges Blanc

 Vineyards

-The Chardonnay vines for the Domaine Chevrot Maranges Blanc are grown on a beautiful south-facing terrace of limestone and granite gravel, on slopes with a 25% gradient.
+Chardonnay vines are grown on a beautiful south-facing terrace of limestone and granite gravel, on slopes with a 25% gradient.
 Soils here are deep but poor in nutrients.
 The vineyard’s proximity to the river Cozanne means it benefits from a broad diurnal range, resulting in grapes that reach ideal levels on phenolic ripeness while retaining a good level of acidity.
 All of the domaine’s vineyards are organically farmed without the use of fertilisers.
-Two draft horses, Valentine and Hotesse, help work the land to control unwanted vegetation and avid soil compaction are considered to be integral members of the Chevrot team.
+Its two draft horses, Valentine and Hotesse, help work the land to control unwanted vegetation and are considered to be integral members of the Chevrot team.

 Vintage